scalacenter/scala-advent-of-code/docs/puzzles/day23.md

 ### A graph of situations

-We can think of the puzzle as a graph of situations, where a node is an instance of `Situation`, an edge is an amphipod's move whose weight is the energy cost of the move.
+We can think of the puzzle as a graph of situations, where a node is an instance of `Situation` and an edge is an amphipod's move whose weight is the energy cost of the move.

 In such a graph, two situations are connected if there is an amphipod move that transform the first situation into the second.